-Ari Lipsitz, @arisayswhat, National Editor for NYU Local
+Ari Lipsitz, @arisayswhat, Editor-in-Chief for NYU Local

 email my name at gmail

 Mostly just gchats people at work.
 Music writing was here but now it's here.
 I write about love and sexy magic ::ahhhhh::

 Pretty bad at Tumblr.
 Expect an essay or two.